 Without encryption, all data transmitted over the internet can be looked at in plain text and is in danger of being manipulated or changed by third parties.
 If webmasters use a so-called SSL-certificate to enable access to their website via HTTPS, all communication and interactions on the website are encrypted before being transmitted.

-Usually you can spot a HTTPS encrypted connection by looking at the address bar where you can see a lock symbol, a green mark as well as the written out protocol version “HTTPS”.
+Usually you can spot a HTTPS encrypted connection by looking at the address bar where you can see a lock symbol.

-What does the HTTPS Ranking Factor Update come down to?
+What did the HTTPS Ranking Factor Update do?

 To make a website available through the HTTPS-protocol, you have to use a so-called SSL-certificate.
 Here you need to pay attention to use a certificate with 2048-Bit-encryption (or better).